bergus/promise-cancellation/prior_work.md

   - `.cancel()` method on promises, effective on chain ends
 * https://github.com/domenic/cancelable-promise
   - needed a new abrupt completion value in the language
+  - impossible to polyfill and rather hard to transpile
   - burden of explicitly implementing cancellation (and returning `Promise.cancel`) on the callee
   - burden of explicitly checking for cancellation (if not supported by the called) on the caller
   - same for `async` functions (as both callee and caller), though [under discussion](https://github.com/domenic/cancelable-promise/issues/23)
   - A+ assimilation just stays forever pending
+  - compatibility issues with third `then` callback argument
   - `.cancelIfRequested` on tokens
 * https://github.com/zenparsing/es-cancel-token
   - subscription via a `.promise` that never rejected